stefan-hoeck/idris2-tutorial/src/Tutorial/IO.md

 readHellos = runActions actions
 ```

+Before I explain what the code above does, please note function
+`pure` used in the implementation of `runActions`.
+It is
+a constrained function, about which we will learn in the next
+chapter.
+Specialized to `IO`, it has generic type `a -> IO a`:
+It allows us to wrap a value in an `IO` action.
+The resulting
+`IO` program will just return the wrapped value without performing
+any side effects.
+We can now look at the big picture of what's
+going on in `readHellos`.

 First, we define a friendlier version of `readHello`: When executed, this will
 ask about our name explicitly.
 Since we will not use the result
 of `putStrLn` any further, we can use an underscore as a catch-all